 |Guided Independent Study||Assessment preparation and completion||22||3:00||66:00||Practical follow up, includes time for formative exercises|

 |Guided Independent Study||Assessment preparation and completion||3||20:00||60:00||The Software Artefacts|

 |Guided Independent Study||Independent study||1||86:00||86:00||Background reading and/or optional drop-in sessions|

 Teaching Rationale And Relationship

-Lectures will be used to introduce each project, and aspects of software engineering, particularly programming.
-These will be supplemented with tutorials at which discussions will take place on tackling the projects set.
+Lectures materials will be used to introduce each project, and aspects of software engineering, particularly programming.
 During their independent study time, students will review online materials providing further support for development of programming skills.
-They will also use this time to attempt the problems set, as individuals or in teams.
+They will also use this time to attempt the problems set.

-For each topic/problem students will provide a report that contributes to their portfolio of evidence of the activities they have undertaken, either as individuals, or as part of a team.
+For each topic/problem students will provide a software artefact that contributes to their portfolio of evidence of the activities they have undertaken.

-The practical sessions will provide support for developing the skills.
+The lectures and practical sessions will provide support for developing the skills.